 My new source of protein?
 Chickpeas!

-It’s a simple red wine vinegar and olive oil combo, sprinkled with sea salt.
+It’s a simple red wine vinegar and extra virgin olive oil combo, sprinkled with sea salt.
 The flavors blend together with this salad and create a sort of creamy dressing when combined with the goat cheese.
-Absolute perfection.
+It’s absolute perfection.

 Here is my recipe—I hope you love as much as I do!